venomlab/django-hexdi/README.md

 ## Static strategy

-This is the simplest and static strategy of implementations discovery using modules list of implementations.
+This is the simplest and static strategy of implementations discovery using modules list that contain bindings.

 Use next setting to set up this strategy: